hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

   * `(nth xs! i nil)` looks up the file based on the index *on the server*,
   * `(Row x)` enters the `Row` function and continues into `Render-cell`, running all reachable server scopes as far as possible,
   * finally broadcasting to the client that `(Row x`) has updated, automatically including all the server state the client is about to need,
-  * ultimately the client runs the client scopes and incrementally maintains the DOM.
+  * ultimately the client runs the client scopes and incrementally maintains the collection in the DOM.

 Server streams the data that the client needs without being asked, i.e. without request waterfalls